Kris-Shibu/Kris-Shibu/README.md

 You can find the project [here](https://github.com/Kris-Shibu/Keylogger)

+You can find the project in action over [here](https://youtu.be/ikcY2dQRDXQ)

 # FTP  Banner grabber in Python
 Webservers have banners, this program, using the FTP protocol  will grab the banner of the webserver.